za3k/za3k.com/archive/logic_potions.md

 On their turn, a player can challenge a Rule as being invalid in some way.

 1. The person issuing the challenge is called the **challenger**.
-2. There are two kinds of challenge: Contradiction or Universal Theory (or Redundancy, if playing with the optional rules).
-The challenger names the challenge type, and Rule number being challenged. ex.
+2. There are two kinds of challenge: Contradiction or Universal Theory.
+Some extra types are provided in "Variants" if you get bored.
+3. The challenger names the challenge type, and Rule number being challenged. ex.
 "Rule 10 is invalid, I issue a Contradiction Challenge."
-3. During a challenge, slide a piece of blank paper to cover all higher-numbered rules.
+4. During a challenge, slide a piece of blank paper to cover all higher-numbered rules.
 Ex. if Rule 10 is challenged, rules 1-10 remain visible, while rules 11 and above are covered and not visible.
 Later rules aren't used during a challenge.
-4. The **author**'s initials are recorded by each Rule.
+5. The **author**'s initials are recorded by each Rule.
 The author of the challenged Rule must defend against the challenge.
 You can't challenge your own Rule.
-5. If they author fails the challenge, they LOSE.
+6. If they author fails the challenge, they LOSE.
 If they pass the challenge, the challenger LOSES instead.
-6. The author or challenger may give up halfway through the challenge and voluntarily LOSE, to save time.
+7. The author or challenger may give up halfway through the challenge and voluntarily LOSE, to save time.

 The challenges are all 100% legitimate.
 That is, if the challenger is correct, they can 100% always win (if they play correctly).
 If the challenger is incorrect, the author can 100% always win (if they play correctly).
 If you don't see why, play a few games or think about it more.